Almaty Metro: Ground collapse on 9 August 2008

 On 9 August 2008, around 5 p.m., there was a collapse of soil from the surface into the tunnel of the subway under construction at the intersection of Abay Avenue and Gagarin Street.
 From the nearby construction excavation soon arrived subway builders and KamAZ trucks, loaded with earth, began to fill in the landslide.

 On 12 August, the head of Almatymetrokurylys JSC Murat Ukshebaev did not meet with journalists.
 According to some reports, the supports were installed at a distance of 20 meters instead of the projected 4 meters.

 On 16 August, the directorate of Almatymetrokurylys JSC announced the official conclusions of the commission: "The soils of the area are represented by the soil-vegetation layer, bulk soils, loam and pebbles.
 The green stripe separating Gagarin Ave in summer time is systematically irrigated through aryk system.
 Water, draining, gradually washed the ground.
 When the humidity of the soil reached a critical point, under its own weight the soil collapsed".

 According to Salamat Esimkhanov, Deputy Chief Engineer of the Almaty Metro Construction Directorate: "Soil wetting cannot be the cause of the collapse.
 The designers studied all the risks.
 They had all the information about this area, they couldn't have been unaware that water was flowing or there were any communications there.

-The head of JSC Almatymetrokurylys, Murat Ukshebaev, refused all comments on this topic.
+The head of JSC Almatymetrokurylys, Murat Ukshebaev, refused to comment.